 But it really wasn’t so new to us.
 The team at Knowinnovation – our sister organization – had already been using virtual tools to facilitate on-line workshops for scientists.
 Originally, it was about our carbon footprint, but soon we saw that people who couldn’t travel or take several days off to attend an in-person event could still participate and contribute their expertise in our on-line workshops.

 These virtual events created opportunities for inclusion.

 Participants and clients claim these virtual workshops are productive, sometimes more productive than the many in-person events they’ve attended.
 Sure, it’s still hard to recreate the serendipity of striking up a conversation at breakfast, or falling into a spontaneous chat over biscuits during a coffee break.
 But we’ve found ways to keep our virtual workshops super interactive and engaging.

 Be ready: these are not like Webinars; we don’t do passive events.
 After our on-line workshops, people tell us their time was well spent and they came up with concrete outcomes.

 We’re agile in Zoom, hosting plenary and sub-group workshops, and keeping them interactive.
 Whether it’s a single 90-minute session, a series of 3-hour sessions over multiple days, or a week-long program — we can design, facilitate and support the technology to produce dynamic on-line events that get people talking to each other, really talking.

-We’ve designed a platform – called KIStorm — to help participants capture their thinking as they generate questions and ideas, using virtual post-it notes.
-KIStorm also connects, without friction, to other platforms (Google Drive, Mural, etc.,) to record the output of the discussions and working groups in concrete form to use moving forward.
+We use several on-line platforms to host the event and help participants capture their thinking as they generate questions and ideas, using virtual post-it notes.
+We can connect, without friction, to other platforms (Google Drive, Mural, etc.,) to record the output of the discussions and working groups in concrete form to use moving forward.